spiral/docs/views/render.md

 }
 ```

-To render view with passed data use second array argument:
+To render the view with passed data, use the second array argument:

 ```php
 use Spiral\Views\ViewsInterface;